Stephanie Simpson is the "me" in Me and Norman.

 I am very much focused on the process and place I climb into when drawing – a world that I am unable to leave once the drawing starts to take form where I am not so easily distracted like usual.
 Drawing, for me, is a kind of game I play to amuse myself.
 My hope is that my drawings will amuse the viewer in just the same way.

 If it excites you to know, I come from a small town in the Eastern Cape called Uitenhage.
 I completed my B.tech in Fine Art, Illustration at the Nelson Mandela University in Port Elizabeth in 2010 and then moved to Cape Town where I studied an Honours in Visual Art, Illustration at Stellenbosch University, graduating cum laude in 2014.
 I have just recently started a Masters in Visual Art with UNISA.
-I lecture part time at two independent colleges here in Cape Town and try and spend as much time as possible in my studio working on commissions.
+I lecture illustration at a creative college here in Cape Town and try and squeeze in as much time as possible in my studio working on commissions.